Milwaukee Travel Guide

 The Milwaukee Riverwalk © Sulfur

-Milwaukee is situated on Lake Michigan, one of the Great Lakes, so vast it appears no different from the ocean when walking along the shore, although without the waves.
-While surfing is not an option, almost all other water activities are, including sailing, powerboating, jet-skiing, dinner and cocktail cruises as well as some of the best shipwreck diving in the area.
+Milwaukee is situated on Lake Michigan.
+One of the Great Lakes, it is so vast it appears no different from the ocean when walking along the shore.
+While surfing is not an option, almost all other water activities are, including sailing, powerboating, jet-skiing, dinner and cocktail cruises, as well as some of the best shipwreck diving in the area.
 If lounging in the sun sounds more appealing, visitors can head to Bradford Beach, a long strip along the lake packed with swimmers and sunbathers in the summer.

 For adventures of the shopping and dining kind, the other waterfront is the place to be.
 The RiverWalk system of promenades and bridges meanders along the Milwaukee River, linking the central downtown area, including the financial and Westown districts, and the Historic Third Ward.

 Westown is a hot spot for entertainment, with a variety of upscale restaurants, clubs, and hotels, as well as an upmarket shopping mall, convention centre, professional sports arena, and various performing arts venues.

 The Historic Third Ward, a rehabilitated warehouse district with trendy lofts and stylish boutiques, is perfect for an afternoon stroll, as is the nearby Brady Street neighbourhood, which offers a more eclectic experience.
 Its tattoo parlours and alternative clothing shops, vestiges of the 1960s when the area was a counter-culture haven, are now mixed with galleries, diverse nightlife spots, cafés and fine restaurants.

 After touring the city, visitors in need of a respite ought to try one of the three favourite local indulgences: beer, bratwurst, and frozen custard.
 Without these, a trip to Milwaukee would be incomplete.